 Traditional costing systems arose to meet tax requirements and stock valuations, but these systems have various flaws, especially when used as management tools.

-Traditional costing systems are focused on various products.
+This happens because these traditional costing methodologies are focused on the various products that companies offer.
 Costs are assigned equally among these products because it’s assumed that each item/sku consumes the organization’s diverse resources in proportion to the volume of the products produced.

 In this way, various “volume” drivers such as direct labor hours, machine hours and raw material costs are used as criteria to assign overhead costs.